 The Danish Investor Relations Society (DIRF) was established by investor relations officers, financial and communications executives in a few Danish companies in 1988.
 The objective was and still is to promote communication between listed companies and their investors thereby increasing investor interest in Danish shares and company bonds.

-DIRF represents some 260 members from approximately 110 companies.
+DIRF represents around 350 members from more than 100 companies.
 Members are primarily listed companies, and the member base represents about 95 per cent of the Danish market cap.
 However, also not-listed companies, organisations, service providers and consultants working with financial communications are represented, cf. DIRF members list.

 The Board of DIRF represents a cross section of the member base, and they determine the overall framework of the activities carried out in cooperation between the secretariat and the various committees within regulation, best practice, members’ meetings, web & communication and planning of the annual Danish IR-event, DIRFdagen.